The Certification Question?

 There are two ways the term “certificate” can be used.
 In one instance, it’s an overarching term for training which comprises an individual or set of courses focused on one skill or a closely related set of skills.
 Upon completion, students receive a “certificate of completion” and they can list this training on their resume within their education section or on their company profile for consulting work.
 There is no ongoing commitment to the training provider who was the issuer of the certificate.

 The CPTED Professional Training Centre will issue a “certificate of completion” upon completing the Level 1 or 2 course.
-Our courses follows the CPTED Ontario four-day Basic and Advanced Course guidelines.
+Our courses follows the CPTED Ontario four-day Level 1 and 2 Course guidelines.
 This in no way constitutes third party endorsement as it is intended to represent a minimum standard for trainers issuing a Certificate of Completion.

 In the second instance, a “certificate” related to an individual’s ability to perform a skill or closely–related set of skills is issued subject to being reviewed by an independent body such as a professional association or governmental regulatory body.
 These certificates are conferred after some sort of assessment of proficiency which may include a review of educational achievements and/or years of experience, completion of supervision and/or exam, and even mapping of competencies or verification of proficiencies from employers.